Advising & FAQ

 • If you are an international student who was raised and attended school in the Hispanic world.

-• If you are a return missionary or student who has studied in the Hispanic world at least 1 year (in this event you would still need permission via a written document provided by Professor Berigan).
+• If you are a return missionary or student who has studied in the Hispanic world for at least 1 year (in this event, you would still require written permission from Spanish advisors or the Heritage Dept).

 To learn more about the Portuguese minor, check out our minor and major options page by clicking here: https://spanish.arizona.edu/undergraduate/prospective-students/major-and-minor-options.